ZhuorenLi/ZhuorenLi.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Tongji University
+  - name: Tongji University, Shanghai, China
   - name: School of Autonotive Studies
   - name: Institute of Intelligent Vehicles
     # url: https://www.stanford.edu/
   - name: "Email: zrli_96@163.com"
 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include safe learning for decision-making and control of autonoumous driving.
+bio: Interest in safe learning for decision-making and control of autonoumous driving.

 # Interests to show in About widget
 interests:
+  - Autonomous Driving
-  - Reinforcement Learning
+  - Safe Reinforcement Learning
   - Behavior Interaction
   - Risk Evaluation